-Following refinement of the windfarm peat model, a detailed storage and handling plan should be prepared, including:
+Following refinement of the windfarm peat model, a detailed storage and handling plan should be prepared as part of the CEMP, including:

-- Best estimate excavation volume at each infrastructure location (including peat volumes split into area/volume of 'acrotelm' or 'turf', and volume of catotelm); - Volume to be stored locally and volume to be transferred directly on excavation to restoration areas elsewhere (e.g. disused quarries, borrow pits or forest drains) in order to minimise handling; - Location and size of storage area relative to turbine foundation, crane hardstanding and natural peat morphology / drainage features; - Irrigation requirements and methods to minimise desiccation of excavated peat during short term storage.
+- Best estimate excavation volume at each infrastructure location (including peat volumes); - Volume to be stored locally and volume to be transferred directly on excavation to restoration areas elsewhere (e.g. disused quarries, borrow pits or forest drains) in order to minimise handling; - Location and size of storage area relative to turbine foundation, crane hardstanding and natural peat morphology / drainage features; - Irrigation requirements and methods to minimise desiccation of excavated peat during short term storage.